uazhlt-ms-program/technical-tutorial-wmsun/index.md

-# Customized Named Entity Recognition (NER) using SpaCy
+# Custom Named Entity Recognition (NER) using SpaCy
 ### A brief tutorial for beginners like me!

-In this tutorial, I want to share what I have learned and apply what I have learned into a specific task, customized Named Entity Recognition (NER) using SpaCy.
+In this tutorial, I want to share what I have learned and apply what I have learned into a specific task, custom Named Entity Recognition (NER) using SpaCy.